Text Copied

 • QoS level of each topic subscribed.

-• The time at which the message received.
+• The time at which the message was received by the received.

 commands

-This is nothing but the list of topics subscribed by the particular device.
+This is a list of topic filters subscribed by the particular client.

-‘Send Command’ helps you to send instant messages to other devices.
+‘Send Command’ helps you to send instant messages to client.

 Follow the steps to send an instant command :